TREKKING & BIRD WATCHING AT THE PLATANIA GORGE

 In the southwestern foothills of the massif of Psiloritis lies the Gorge of Platania zigzagging uphill through predator’s colonies, impressive landforms and cultural elements of mainland Crete.
-Platania Gorge has been acknowledged as an outstanding natural site for hikers, wildlife photographers and reasonable travelers.
+Platania Gorge has been acknowledged as an outstanding natural site for hikers, wildlife explorers and photographers and curious and ethousiastic travelers.

-- The marked, well-preserved path climbs the hillside in a weaving, manner crossing a scenery of unique landforms and great naturalistic, landscaping value at the western boundaries of Psiloritis Geopark.
+- The marked, well-preserved path climbs up the hillside in a weaving manner, crossing a scenery of unique landforms and great naturalistic, landscape value at the western boundaries of Psiloritis Geopark.

 - Psiloritis Range is the mountainous backbone of Crete with the highest peak of the island at 2.456 m. and has the second largest alpine zone after Lefka Ori on the west.

-- The path escalating the gorge is an entrance to the unknown world of birds of prey over ecosystems of inland Rethymnon.
+- The path ascending the gorge is an entrance to the unknown world of the birds of prey in the ecosystems of inland Rethymnon.
 Because of a viable livestock economy and the survival of traditional forms of agriculture, the sub mountainous zone is characterized by mosaic habitat, endangered in other areas of the Mediterranean, which offers abundant food for small mammals of Crete, thus “generating” prey for predators and scavengers.

 Total Distance: 7 Km

 Suitable for: Ages over 12 years old (experience required)

 Equipment: mountaineering shoes, sunhat, backpack, water, + sticks

 - Experienced mountain guide with a specialisation in bird-watching and environmental studies

 - Personal accident insurance, powed by Lloyd's Insurance company